Market analysts are surprised: Real estate professionals get an average conversion rate of 10 percent with their real estate listing descriptions.

 You can check it out here.

 Many confuse features with benefits in their listing descriptions.

-What really moves the needle on your conversions is using benefits.
+What moves the needle on your conversions is using benefits.

-To understand the benefits well, you need knowledge of your target customers’ pains, needs, and greeds, so you know the real job your property must do.
+To understand the benefits well, you need knowledge of your target customers’ pains, wants, and needs to know the real job your property must do.

 You can create better real estate listing descriptions that convert by knowing that.